Russell Adam Burnham: Lineage

-Business Owner
+Business owner

-Burnham is the Founder and Team Principle at Front Line Mobile Health, PLLC, a Texas based health care company that provides health and wellness programs to public safety organizations throughout the state.
+Burnham is the Founder and team principal at Front Line Mobile Health, PLLC, a Texas-based health care company that provides health and wellness programs to public safety organizations throughout the state.
 He continues to use his military experience to influence change as it relates to the health and safety of public servants.
-In 2021, he participated in health & safety training for Firefighter Nation on the topic of: Getting Firefighters Back to Work After COVID-19.
+In 2021, he participated in health and safety training for Firefighter Nation on the topic of: Getting Firefighters Back to Work After COVID-19.

 Personal life

-A native of Tucson, Arizona, Burnham has earned an associate degree from Rio Salado College and Bachelor and Master of Science degrees in Physician Assistant Studies from the University of Nebraska Medical Center.
+A native of Tucson, Arizona, Burnham has earned an associate degree from Rio Salado College and Bachelor and Master of Science degrees in physician assistant studies from the University of Nebraska Medical Center.
 He is a Boy Scouts of America volunteer and is married with seven children.